Getting started with OpenTelemetry

 Step 1: Set up the OpenTelemetry Collector (5 minutes)

-The Collector is a central hub that receives, processes, and forwards your telemetry data to FusionReactor Cloud.
+The Collector is a central hub that receives, processes, and forwards your telemetry data to FusionReactor.

 Follow the Collector setup guide →

-This will walk you through: - Installing the Collector with Docker Compose - Configuring it with your FusionReactor API key - Verifying it's running correctly
+This will walk you through: - Installing the Collector with Docker Compose - Configuring it to ship to FusionReactor - Verifying it's running correctly

 Step 2: Instrument your application (5 minutes)